Summit-DevLabs/motion-hive/DECAP_CMS_SETUP.md

 ## Troubleshooting

+### Authentication Issues

+1. **"Not found" error when clicking GitHub login**:
+   - Make sure Netlify Identity is properly configured
+   - Check that your Vercel domain is added to Netlify Identity allowed domains
+   - Verify the Netlify Identity widget is loaded in `public/admin/index.html`

+2. **Malformed URL errors**:
+   - This was fixed by removing custom OAuth endpoints from `config.yml`
+   - Decap CMS now uses Netlify's authentication proxy correctly

+3. **Organization access prompts**:
+   - The current setup should only request access to your personal repositories
+   - Make sure you're logging in with your personal GitHub account

+### Other Issues

 1. **Local backend not working**: Make sure you're running `npx decap-server` and visiting `/admin`
-2. **Authentication issues**: Check your Git provider settings or Netlify Identity configuration
-3. **Media uploads failing**: Ensure the `public/uploads/` directory exists and is writable
+2. **Media uploads failing**: Ensure the `public/uploads/` directory exists and is writable
-4. **Vercel deployment issues**: Make sure your `vercel.json` is properly configured
+3. **Vercel deployment issues**: Make sure your `vercel.json` is properly configured

+## Recent Fixes Applied

+- **Fixed malformed OAuth URLs** by removing custom `auth_endpoint` and `token_endpoint` from config
+- **Removed conflicting custom OAuth implementation** from `index.html`
+- **Added proper Netlify Identity widget** for GitHub authentication
+- **Simplified backend configuration** to use standard GitHub backend
+- **Updated admin page wrapper** to handle OAuth callbacks properly

 For more information, visit the [Decap CMS documentation](https://decapcms.org/docs/intro/).